EasyRoutes API - Getting Started Guide

 Now that you have setup your initial API access, learn more about our API below and view our docs:

-- Routes API - add stops into EasyRoutes for route planning, and access route and stop data
+• API Reference Guide - read our guide to learn how to add stops into EasyRoutes for route planning, and access route and stop data

-- Webhooks API - react to real-time changes in routes and stops for integrations or connect with Zapier to integrate with no-code workflows
+• Webhooks Guide - learn how to use our webhooks to react to real-time changes in routes and stops for integrations or connect with Zapier to integrate with no-code workflows

 Zapier Integrations